 When You Must Repay in Full

-The credit must be repaid in full, in one lump sum equal to the balance, if you sell your home that was purchased in 2008 at any time within the 15-year repayment period.
-It involves preparing and filing Form 5405 which will calculate how much you owe.
+The credit must be repaid in full, in one lump sum equal to the balance, if you sell a home that was purchased in 2008 at any time within the 15-year repayment period.
+This involves preparing and filing Form 5405 which will calculate how much you owe.
 The Internal Revenue Service provides instructions for completing the form on its website.